nivertech/atsd-use-cases/HawaiiGasPrices/hawaii_gas_prices.md

 The default portal, from which you can customize the dataset results, again can be found here: [DEFAULT](https://apps.axibase.com/chartlab/ee379926)

-We will walk through a brief example on how to customize the default dataset to only display fuel prices at Hilo:
+We will walk through a brief example on how to customize the default dataset to only display fuel prices at Hilo.

-#Example 1#
+###Example 1###
 -------------

 1. Open the blank portal and copy **configuration** section from the default portal.
 Delete the **entity** line.